franklinqin0/blog/docs/algo/course-schedule.md

             if indegrees[i] == 0:
                 queue.append(i)

-    # check if numFinished is all the courses; o.w., the graph is not a DAG
+    # check if numFinished is all the courses; otherwise, the graph is not a DAG
     if numFinished != numCourses:
         return False
     return True